THE YEARLY READER

 And so he would, big time.

-Gibson would win his next 15 decisions—ten by shutout.
+Gibson would win his next 15 decisions—10 by shutout.
 Within this streak was a remarkable run of 95 consecutive innings in which Gibson allowed just two earned runs.
-And within that streak was yet another where Gibson fired blanks for 48.2 straight innings—broken up, ironically, by the Dodgers and Drysdale, who knew his record 59.2 innings of a month earlier would remain safe.
+And within that streak was yet another where Gibson fired blanks for 48.2 straight innings—broken up, ironically, by the Dodgers and Drysdale, who knew his 58.2-inning record of a month earlier would remain safe.

 Although St. Louis hitters continued to play dead for Gibson—they averaged only 2.8 runs per start for him—they were otherwise ignited during his streak, as the Cardinals soared above the rest of the NL flock to easily rack up their second straight pennant, finishing nine games ahead of San Francisco, which placed second for the fourth straight year.
 Overall, the Cardinals were no less affected at the plate than most everyone else in baseball, hitting .249 as a team with just 73 home runs.
 But the men at the top of the order—outfielders Lou Brock (NL highs with 46 doubles, 14 triples and 62 steals) and Curt Flood (one of five NL batters hitting over .300, at .301) made sure the damage was done early and often against opposing pitchers.